Cybrock9000/CyIDE/README.md

 Escape = Settings (will restart the IDE but will save your progress)

+## How to run:

+Download latest release and extract the zip
+Run Cyeditor.exe

 ## Plugins:

 Look at example.py or any other plugin to see how to create plugins